 How To:

 Place two tennis balls in a sock (it’s OK guys, they are very cheap…) and place it on the ground behind you.
 Lay down slowly and extend over the two balls.
 Start around where I have in this picture.
 You will find they fit perfectly onto your erectors and the groove between the two balls leave enough room for your spine.
 Once you have extended over an area, sit up, shift forward slightly, and come down again over the next vertebrae.
 Do this right up your back.
 As I mentioned before this isn’t really trigger point work, but since it’s a tennis ball post I had to include it.
-So many people have bad posture, this will help to straighten you out and hopefully reduce back spasms.
+So many people have bad posture, this will help to straighten you out and hopefully reduce back problems.

 3. The Trapezius